Table of Contents

 Anything from the phones we hold, gadgets we use, the vehicles we drive around, the house we live in, the workplace, to house appliances like a refrigerator would be interconnected to vast data networks.

 It is estimated that by the year 2030, there will be 35 billion connected things, and 90% of automobiles will be connected.
+If you want to know more about Iot, you can definitely get help from TDengine known to be an open source, provide high-performance simplified solution for time series data.

 How IoT is revolutionizing the Telecom industry